 Staff Counselling and Well-being

-Thank you for visiting the Staff Counselling and Wellbeing page.
+Thank you for joining the UN in Yemen.
 We hope you will find the following information useful.

 Counselling may help you to resolve problems, think afresh about your difficulties, make decisions, cope with crises, develop personal insight, work through difficult feelings or improve relationships with others, resolve or transform conflicts with support of a professional counsellor.
 Counselling is a service that no one should feel ashamed or embarrassed when accessing.
 Utilizing counselling service does not mean you are weak or unable to do things by your own, it gives you extra support.

-The United Nations Staff Counselling and Wellbeing Unit in Yemen, under administrative and technical support of UNDSS/CISMU, offers professional therapeutic counselling services to all members of staff of all UN Agencies in the country and their dependents regardless of grade and contract type.
+The United Nations Staff Counselling and Wellbeing Unit offers professional therapeutic counselling services to all members of staff of all UN Agencies in the country and their dependents regardless of grade and contract type.

 How can I be sure that my privacy will be maintained?